HAWC with Gammapy#

 Chose which estimator we will use

-A useful way to organize the relevant files are the index tables.
+A useful way to organize the relevant files are with index tables.
 The observation index table contains information on each particular observation, such as the run ID.
 The HDU index table has a row per relevant file (i.e., events, effective area, psf…) and contains the path to said file.
 The HAWC data is divided into different event types, classified using the fraction of the array that was triggered by an event, a quantity usually referred to as “fHit”.
 These event types are fully independent, meaning that an event will have a unique event type identifier, which is usually a number indicating which fHit bin the event corresponds to.
 For this reason, a single HAWC observation has several HDU index tables associated to it, one per event type.
 In each table, there will be paths to a distinct event list file and IRFs.
 In the HAWC event data release, all the HDU tables are saved into the same FITS file, and can be accesses through the choice of the hdu index.

-Load the tables
+Load the tables#

 data_path = "$GAMMAPY_DATA/hawc/crab_events_pass4/"